 Understanding Your Phone Bill

 - Subscriber line charges – Local landline telephone service providers can charge consumers monthly fees to recover part of the cost of providing long distance access over local phone lines.
-Some companies refer to these charges as common line or end user common line charges.
+Some companies refer to these charges as "common line" or "end user common line" charges.

-- 911 emergency service - Indiana law requires customers to pay a fee to support their local emergency telephone systems.
+- 911 emergency service - Indiana law requires customers to pay a fee to support their local emergency systems.
 The monthly fee is currently set at $1.00 for both landline and wireless telephones.

 - Telephone/telecom relay charge – This state-mandated fee helps provide telephone service to consumers with speech and hearing impairments.
 Some bills list this charge as the Indiana Telephone Relay Access Corporation (InTRAC) surcharge.

 - Federal Taxes - The 3 percent federal excise tax can only apply to stand-alone local landline service charges.
 This tax no longer applies to long distance services.

 - State Taxes - State sales tax is 7 percent in Indiana and does not vary among companies.

 - Federal Universal Service Fund (USF or FUSF) - Federal law requires phone companies to contribute to this fund, which helps provide affordable telephone service to low-income and rural customers.
 It also helps fund high-speed Internet access for eligible schools, libraries and rural health care providers.
 Some companies recover their USF assessments through their basic rates, some charge a flat monthly fee, and others include a line item surcharge.

 - Indiana Universal Service Fund (IUSF) – This fund was implemented in 2007 after being approved by the Indiana General Assembly.
 It currently covers high-cost support used to help keep telephone service affordable in rural areas.